hyperspy/hyperspy/doc/user_guide/install.rst

 ---------------------------------

-When installing HyperSpy using Python installers or from source the Python programming language and the following libraries must be installed in the
-system: numpy, scipy, matplotlib (>= 1.2), h5py, scikit-image, ipython, natsort, tqdm, ipyparallel, python-dateutil, traits and traitsui.
-For full functionality it is recommended to also install scikit-learn and lxml.
-If HyperSpy is going to be installed from  source, cython is also required.
+In addition to the libraries that are automatically installed when installing HyperSpy using ``pip`` (see :ref:`install-with-python-installers`), if HyperSpy is going to be installed from  source, cython is also required.
+Also, to compile the documentation sphinxcontrib-napoleon and sphinx_rtd_theme are required.
-In addition, since version 0.7.2 the lowess filter requires statsmodels.
-In Windows HyperSpy uses the Ipython's QtConsole and therefore Qt and PyQt or PySide are also required.

 .. _known-issues: